Countdown123/RAG_Chatbot/README.md

 # RAG_Chatbot
-Using Lamngchain and RAG to make a metadata analysis chatbot
+Using Langchain and RAG to make a metadata analysis chatbot